 7. What Kind of Strategies and Mindset is Required for This Role?
 Explain with Example

 A project coordinator must set goals.
 This is vital since to successfully undertake a project to completion, there needs to be clarity of the end goal and what success is expected to look like.
-This way, he/she can ensure that the entire team is on the same page and are working towards achieving a common goal.
+This way, he/she can ensure that the entire team is on the same page and is working towards achieving a common goal.
 I believe that an open mindset is always crucial since every day is an opportunity to learn something new in this field.
 You cannot be rigid and expect to survive.
 Being a strict planner is good, but working with an open mind can also be a game-changer.

 8. What is the Biggest Challenge That You Foresee in This Job?

 First, I want to commend your organization for doing an excellent job in ensuring every member has a smooth time getting their work done by providing a conducive working environment.
 However, since I am coming in to work with a new team, I may have a problem with their skills sets and levels.
-However, I will conduct regular team assessment to ensure that we team is competent at what we do.
+However, I will conduct regular team assessments to ensure that we team is competent at what we do.
 I may also have to assess whether the current staff is enough or we require additional team members.

 Click Here to download 3000+ Project Management Documents: Complete Library of Project Management Templates, Processes, Plans, Checklists, Forms, Tools, Presentation Slides and Infographics.
 Suitable For All Industries.